The Keele University Bursary

 - Domiciled in England or Northern Ireland, or domiciled in Wales and not in receipt of any form of tuition fee funding from the Welsh Assembly.

-- Are not on a course that receives other public funding eg. NHS funded courses, PGCE or Social Work.
+- Are not on a course that receives other public funding.
+This includes NHS funded courses (including the new NHS Teaching Grant), PGCE and Social Work.
 Please note that students who are on NHS courses that do not receive NHS funding (or other external funding) will still be eligible.

 Please note that if you are receiving any non-repayable, non-means-tested funding from your government towards your tuition fee payment, you will not receive the Keele University Bursary.